jonarmstrong-github/CF-CODE102-READING-NOTES/CODE102-DAY01-CLASS01-READING-NOTES.md

 ## PROBLEMS THAT HAVE TIMED OUT BEFORE RESOLUTION

-### This is one paragraph.
+### Horizontal spacing and background formatting
 > I cannot figure out how to get Markdown to allow a soft break in a paragraph.
 A single break has no effect on formatting at all and allows words and sentences to continue wrapping in a paragraph.
-A hard break creates a space but also breaks things like shading in blockquotes.
+A hard break creates a space but also breaks things like shading in blockquotes.Headings have inherent attributes that manipulate line spacing.

-### This is three seperate sentences with a soft break inbetween.
+    The text above was one paragraph but this copy below is three seperate sentences with soft breaks inbetween.

 > I cannot figure out how to get Markdown to allow a soft break in a paragraph.
 > A single break has no effect on formatting at all and allows words and sentences to continue wrapping in a paragraph.
 > A hard break creates a space but also breaks things like shading in blockquotes.
 > Headings have inherent attributes that manipulate line spacing.

-### This is three seperate sentences with a hard break inbetween.
+    This example is three seperate sentences with a hard breaks inbetween.

 > I cannot figure out how to get Markdown to allow a soft break in a paragraph.

 > A single break has no effect on formatting at all and allows words and sentences to continue wrapping in a paragraph.